 - If not, delete unneeded media and apps.

 Tired of the manual cleanup?
-Still finding Final Cut Pro slow?
+Still, finding Final Cut Pro slow?
 It's possible that you haven't deleted some heavy clutter somewhere in your system.
-Well, thankfully, we have other professional software to do this for us.
+Thankfully, we have other professional software to do this for us.

-- From the sidebar, choose System Junk and click Run.
+- From the sidebar, click Cleanup and run a scan.